hypo69/hypo/docs/raw_rst_from_gemini/goog/quickstart.md

 from googleapiclient import errors from googleapiclient.discovery import build

-import header
+# Replace with your actual import if it exists.
+This is crucial.
-from __init__ import gs
+# from __init__ import gs  # <<-- INCORRECT, this is likely causing problems

-# If modifying these scopes, delete the file token.json.
+# If using a virtual environment, adjust this path accordingly
+# If using a different storage location, adjust this accordingly
+TOKEN_PATH = Path(os.path.expanduser("~/.hypotez/token.json"))

+# IMPORTANT: Set this to the path of your credentials.json file.
+CREDENTIALS_PATH = Path(os.path.expanduser("~/.hypotez/credentials.json"))

 SCOPES = ['https://www.googleapis.com/auth/script.projects']

 SAMPLE_CODE = '''